 While there have not been any reported judgments or trials under the ICCPR Act, there are reports that the Act is invoked to protect religions or beliefs against criticism or insult by restricting freedom of expression.
 Following a country visit, Ahmed Shaheed, UN Special Rapporteur on Freedom of Religion or Belief said that the “ICCPR Act has ironically become a repressive tool curtailing freedom of thought or opinion, conscience and religion or belief.”

 On 8 June 2020, a Buddhist monk and director of the Buddhist Information Centre, filed a complaint against online activist and rationalist Indika Rathnayake claiming that he had propagated fictitious ideas about Buddhism and Buddha.
 According to Rathnayake, the monk based these accusations on Rathnayake’s Facebook posts – stating that Buddhism originated from Jainism.
 Reacting to the complaint filed with the Criminal Investigation Department, Rathnayake filed a complaint himself with the Human Rights Commission of Sri Lanka on 10 June 2020, due to this infringement of his fundamental right of freedom of expression.
 Since the initial complaint was filed, Rathnayake has been questioned by the Criminal Investigation Department.
-He awaits further information on whether the case will proceed.
+According to Rathnayake’s lawyer, the case was subsequently dropped.

 On 1 April 2019, rationalist and writer Shakthika Sathkumara was arrested on suspicion that he had committed offenses under Section 291B of the Penal Code and Article 3(1) of the ICCPR Act (2007) through the online publication of a short story that made references to homosexuality within the Buddhist clergy.
 Following multiple procedural delays, Sathkumara was granted bail on 5 August 2019, and released 3 days later.
 On 22 May 2020, the United Nations Working Group on Arbitrary Detentions issued an opinion that Sathkumara’s 127-day detention was arbitrary.
-Despite the completion of their investigation on 25 June 2019, Sathkumara continues to await the decision of the Attorney General as to whether he will be charged.
-If charged and convicted, he could face up to 10 years in prison.
+On 9 February 2021, Sathkumara’s lawyer announced that the case against his client had been dropped by the Attorney General.

 On 17 October 2019, playwright and filmmaker Malaka Dewapriya was reportedly interrogated for four hours by police from the Organized Crimes Prevention Division after he was accused of distorting Buddhist terminology in a radio series.